Skip to main content

 api_base: http://ollama.ollama.svc.cluster.local:11434

 No API key required.
-The Ollama service must be reachable from the agent namespace.
+The Ollama service must be reachable from the gateway namespace.

 - model_name: llama3.1-70b